College of Arts and Letters2022-2023

 This program is accredited by the Council for the Accreditation of Educator Preparation (CAEP)

 What Can I Do with a Bachelor of Science in Education in Secondary Education - Spanish?

 This degree prepares students for the joys and challenges of teaching Spanish in secondary-school settings.
-To pursue this degree, you must also be admitted to NAU Teacher-education program-and demonstrate proficiency in Spanish, one of the top three most widely spoken languages spoken in the world.
+To pursue this degree, you must also be admitted to NAU Professional Education Programs and demonstrate proficiency in Spanish, one of the top three most widely spoken languages spoken in the world.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).

 - At least 30 units of upper-division courses, which may include transfer work.